Using Google Photos for image distribution

 I was asked today for some images and GIFs related to a video series, which I was involved in distributing from back in September 2015.
 It was a cinch to find the links which contain the content.

-If I had distributed the content with like WeTransfer the links would have been firstly difficult to find and if I could have found them the links would have all long since expired.
+If I had distributed the content using links from file transfer services like WeTransfer the links would have been more difficult to find buried in emails and would have all long since expired.

 +Google Photos is a great product for personal use.